Bookmark the FeedLinksContact

 A compressor that you carry with you can be an extremely useful item – much more speedy than a foot pump and fairly cheap as they go.
 The cheaper models can be run from the cigarette lighter, whereas others can be connected to the vehicle and wired into the electrical system.

-Not only does it allow you to reinflate after fixing punctures in the wild, but also allows you to inflate them having lowered the tire pressures for driving on a soft surface.
+Not only does it allow you to reinflate after fixing punctures in the wild, but also allows you to inflate them having lowered the tire pressures before driving on a soft surface.

 Spotlights